- DMA, Music Composition, University of Cincinnati College–Conservatory of Music

 - MM, Composition, Georgia State University

 Tyler Bradley Walker studied computer music and composition at the University of Cincinnati College–Conservatory of Music, where he earned his Doctor of Musical Arts.
-He is an active composer, audio engineer, and music supervisor.
+He is an active composer and music supervisor.

-Tyler devotes his energy towards collaborations with well-known artists and vocalists from around the world.
 With his long-time collaborator, Matthew David Heim, he writes electronic music often synthesized with instrumentals and vocals.
 Walker has a strong interest in electroacoustic music processes, particularly the immersive impact that advanced recording techniques and analog synthesis can have on fixed-media composition.
+Walker has also taken a keen interest in reworking well-known choral compositions through electronic means.

-From 2010-2015, Walker curated and operated a recording studio for the three-time GRAMMY Award-winning Zac Brown Band.
-In addition to holding various roles within the music industry, Walker has worked with The Doobie Brothers, Elton John, Megadeth, The String Cheese Incident, and many others.
-He is also an active music supervisor whose recent work includes the feature film Novitiate.
+From 2010–2015, in addition to acting as audio engineer, Walker curated and operated a recording studio for the three-time GRAMMY Award-winning Zac Brown Band.
+In addition to holding various roles within the music industry, Walker has worked creatively on projects involving The Doobie Brothers, Elton John, Megadeth, The String Cheese Incident, and many others.
+He is also an active music supervisor whose work includes the feature film Novitiate—described by prominent film critic Mick LaSalle as the sixth best film of the millennium.